prathibha13/Air-Quality-Index-in-India-R-shiny/README.md

 statistical tools and visualization tools to derive insights from the changing trends over years

+<h3><b>Dataset :</b></h3>
+- finalDS.csv is the dataset we have used in the project.
+It is a pre-processed dataset of a dataset taken from Kaggle.
+- pollutants table.csv is a dataset we have created that is used in the pollutant trends tab

 <h3><b>Work flow :</b></h3>

 - We have used R shiny to develop a dashboard to explain our findings and insights.
 T